Consumer medicine information

 • wheezing or difficulty breathing

-• swelling of the face, lips, tongue, or other parts of the body
+• swelling of the face, lips, tongue or other parts of the body

 • rash, itching or hives on the skin.

-• have allergies to any medicines, food, preservatives or dyes
+Tell your doctor if you have allergies to any other medicines, foods, preservatives or dyes.

-• have or have had the following medical conditions:
+Tell your doctor if you have or have had any of the following medical conditions:

-- heart disease
+• heart disease

-- lung disease
+• lung disease

-- kidney disease
+• kidney disease

-- liver disease
+• liver disease

-Check with your doctor if you are pregnant or intend to become pregnant.
+Tell your doctor if you are pregnant or plan to become pregnant.
+Your doctor can discuss with you the risks and benefits involved.

-Talk to your doctor if you are breastfeeding or intend to breastfeed.
+Tell your doctor if you are breastfeeding or plan to breastfeed.
+Your doctor can discuss with you the risks and benefits involved.

-If you have not told your doctor about any of the above, tell them before you are given Narcan Injection.
+If you have not told your doctor about any of the above, tell them before you are given Narcan® Injection.

 These include but are not limited to: